Structural Parameterizations for Two Bounded Degree Problems Revisited: Treewidth and Maximum Degree

-In order to clear the rest of the graph, we first move the searchers from $\hat{C}^{G_a}_i$ to $\hat{C}^{G_a}_{i+1}$ if $i < m$ or to $\hat{C}^{G_{a+1}}_1$ alternatively (possibly introducing new searchers if required), clear the latter, and then proceed by clearing the corresponding block gadgets.
-By repeating this procedure, in the end we clear all the edges of $G'-P$ by using at most $n + 5 + \cdot B^q = n + \bO (1)$ searchers. \end{proof}
+In order to clean the rest of the graph, we first move the searchers from $\hat{C}^{G_z}_j$ to $\hat{C}^{G_z}_{j+1}$ if $j < m$ or to $\hat{C}^{G_{z+1}}_1$ alternatively (possibly introducing new searchers if required), clean the latter, and then proceed by cleaning the corresponding block gadgets.
+By repeating this procedure, in the end we clean all the edges of $G'-P$ by using at most $n + 5 + B^q = n + \bO (1)$ searchers. \end{proof}

 Therefore, in polynomial time, we can construct a graph $G$, of pathwidth $\pw(G) \leq n + \bO(1)$ due to~\cref{lem:dc_tw_lb_D1_pw}, such that, due to~\cref{lem:dc_tw_lb_D1_cor1,lem:dc_tw_lb_D1_cor2}, deciding whether $G$ admits a $(\chid,1)$-coloring is equivalent to deciding whether $\phi$ is satisfiable.
 In that case, assuming there exists a $\sO((2 \chid - \varepsilon)^{\pw(G)})$ algorithm for \DC{} for $\chid$ colors and $\Delta = 1$, then for $B = 2 \chid$, one could decide $q$-CSP-$B$ in time $\sO((2 \chid - \varepsilon)^{\pw(G)}) = \sO((B-\varepsilon)^{n + \bO(1)}) = \sO((B-\varepsilon)^n)$, which contradicts the SETH due to~\cref{thm:q_CSP_B_SETH}. \end{proof}